Transforming EU Governance: The Digital Integration through EBSI and GLASS: Introduction

 \section{Introduction}

-In recent years there has been an increased demand from citizens, corporations, and governments to access e-government services.
-This requires the need for trustworthy e-governance solutions that provide citizens and businesses with safe and transparent public services, and without compromising their security or privacy.
+In recent years, there has been an increased demand from citizens, corporations, and governments to access e-government services.
+This requires trustworthy e-governance solutions that provide citizens and businesses with safe and transparent public services without compromising their security or privacy.
 The failure to satisfy these necessities can have severe economic and social consequences.
-Along with security and privacy, creating an infrastructure that users can rely on is a key consideration when establishing e-government \cite{leiding2021machine}, along with providing a strong linkage between digital identity and socio-economic inclusion \cite{addo2021advancing}.
+Along with security and privacy, creating an infrastructure that users can rely on is a key consideration when establishing e-government and providing a solid linkage between digital identity and socio-economic inclusion \cite{addo2021advancing}.

 Coursey \emph{et al.} predict that \emph{e-government will fundamentally transform the relationship between governments and citizens} \cite{coursey2008models}.
-This transformation could lead to improved democracy, including around citizen participation, increased transparency, improved trust in government, strengthened democracy, and social inclusion \cite{draheim2020narratives}.
-But approaches to e-governance can fail without a citizen focus, increased accountability, citizen empowerment, co-production and good governance \cite{draheim2020narratives}.
-But, Draheim et al \cite{draheim2020narratives} also outline that there are important political topics which must run alongside any development of e-governance applications including those related to the digital divide, anti-corruption, the loss of privacy, social change, and increasing control from government agencies.
+This transformation could lead to improved democracy, including citizen participation, increased transparency, improved trust in government, strengthened democracy, and social inclusion.
+But approaches to e-governance can only succeed with a citizen focus, increased accountability, citizen empowerment, co-production and good governance \cite{draheim2020narratives}.
+But, Draheim \emph{et al.} \cite{draheim2020narratives} also outline that there are critical political topics which must run alongside any development of e-governance applications, including those related to the digital divide, anti-corruption, the loss of privacy, social change, and increasing control from government agencies.

-Valdavida \emph{et al.} \cite{valdavida2021public} outline a number of key recommendations in building a trustworthy approach to e-governance, including:

-\begin{itemize} \item \textbf{Bridge with the existing world.} This should allow for seamless integration with existing systems, and break-down the barriers to the exchange of digital assets from heterogeneous systems \cite{valdavida2021public}. \item \textbf{Law and technology.} This requires that legal and technology specialists work together to develop an integrated system. \item \textbf{Decentralisation, transparency and accountability.} This moves award from our requirements for centralised services, and aims to increase transparency, privacy and accountability \cite{valdavida2021public}. \item \textbf{Value proposition.} This requires a strong focus on useful use cases which are important in the lives of citizens. \item \textbf{Governance.} This should provide a well-defined foundation for the system based on roles, responsibilities, and decision-making processes and where the governance structures are well-defined, and clearly articulated at every stage of the development \cite{valdavida2021public}. \end{itemize}